ionic-team/ionic-cli/packages/@ionic/schematics-angular/README.md

-# Schematics - Ionic for Angular
+# Schematics - ionic/angular

-This package contains the schematics which are used to generate Angular components using `ionic generate` in Ionic Angular v4+.
+This package contains the schematics which are used to generate Angular components using `ionic generate` in ionic/angular v4+.